nosvagor/cogikyo/diatomi/script.md

 > simply explore an idea that I have, and see what others might think of it.
 >
 > Note: this is my first attempt put myself out there and share something.
 I'll
 > probably get a few things wrong, but don't hold back.
-Ideally, I'd like
-> criticism to focus on the ideas presented, but I also welcome good-faith
-> feedback on _how_ I presented the ideas.

 Finally, with the disclaimer of the way...
 Here is the core idea I'll be
 exploring:

-I think there is a primary dimension upon which the purpose of conversation exists, that is, the _purpose_ of conversation exists on a spectrum between **Alignment** and **Discovery**.
+I think there is a primary dimension upon which the purpose of conversation exists, that is, it exists somewhere on a spectrum between **Alignment** and **Discovery**.

-What do I mean?
-Well, if you're interested in hearing more, then keep watching.
-However, we need to cull some damned definitional weeds before continuing.
+What do I mean by Alignment and Discovery?
+Well, I promise I'll reveal that later, but first, we need to orient oursleves around some terms before continuing.

 ## Body